teamMistake/.github/profile/README.md

 > short for catGPT

-We are going to make small ChatGPT for out research project.
+We are going to make small ChatGPT for our research project.